qmacro/teched-jq-talk/README.md

 }
 ```

-So the outermost element is indeed an object.
-But what would happen if we had data that looked like this:
+But what would happen if our data looked like this:

 ```json
 { "day": "Monday" }